 $ cd api_scrape

-- Generate a spider for the API host.
+- Generate a spider file for the API host.

 $ scrapy genspider products api.example.net Created spider 'products' using template 'basic' in module: api_scrape.spiders.products

-- Replace the generated spider with JSON parsing and pagination logic.
+- Replace the generated spider with JSON parsing, auth-header reuse, and next-page handling.

 - api_scrape/spiders/products.py

-- Run the spider and write the collected items to a JSON file.
+- Run the spider and overwrite the JSON export file for the current crawl.

-$ python3 -c "import json; print(len(json.load(open('products.json', encoding='utf-8'))))" 4A numeric count confirms the exporter closed the JSON array correctly and that downstream tools can read the file.
+$ python3 -c "import json; print(len(json.load(open('products.json', encoding='utf-8'))))" 4A numeric count confirms that the exported file closed as valid JSON instead of a truncated partial array.

 - Review the exported records before wiring the crawl into a larger pipeline.